evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Standard_Range/_index.md

 The vehicle supports fast DC charging with a maximum power of 250 kW.
 Charging from 0% to 100% takes approximately 41 minutes, while a more typical scenario from 10% to 80% takes 24 minutes with an average charging speed of 120 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 0% to 59%.
 This results in an effective charging speed, including time lost, of 109 kW, with each charging session taking about 22 minutes and 11 seconds.

-In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 19.5 kWh/100 km, the trip would take approximately 9 hours and 30 minutes.
-This journey would require three charging stops from 0% to 62%, with a total charging time of 70 minutes.
+In a 1000 km challenge at a constant speed of 120 km/h (75 mph) with an assumed consumption rate of 19.5 kWh/100 km, the trip would take about 9 hours and 30 minutes, requiring three charging stops from 0% to 62%, totaling 70 minutes of charging time.

 ### Onboard Charger

-The standard onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
-This allows you to fully charge the battery from 0 to 100% in approximately 5 hours and 0 minutes using a home charging setup.
+The standard onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging, allowing a full charge from 0 to 100% in about 5 hours and 0 minutes using a home setup.

 ### Charge Port